lsst-dm/dmtn-003/index.rst

 Two Base DMCS processes are started, one on primary system and one on a secondary system.
 These can be started in any order.
 On start up, the processes contact each other to negotiate the role each has, either “main” or ‘failover”.
 Both processes subscribe and receive messages from the simulated OCS, but only the the process currently designated as “main” acts on the messages.
 A heartbeat thread is maintained by both processes.
 If the failover process detects that the main process is no longer alive, it’s role switches to main.
 When the process that had been designated as main returns, it’s role is now reassigned to “failover”.
 The following describes the actions of the Base DMCS in the “main” role.

 OCS messages are implemented as DM software events, since the OCS DDS library was not available when the simulator was written.
 The Base DMCS process subscribes to one topic, and receives all events on that topic.
 It responds only to the “startIntegration” and “nextVisit” events, and submits jobs to the appropriate HTCondor pool.
 These jobs are submitted via the Python API that HTCondor software provides.
-On receipt of the “nextVisit” event, the Base DMCS submits 189 Worker jobs and 4 Wavefront jobs to the Worker master node.
+On receipt of the “nextVisit” event, the Base DMCS submits 189 Worker jobs and 4 Wavefront jobs to the Worker central manager.
 Each job is given the visit id, number of exposures to be taken, boresight pointing, filter id, and CCD id.
 The jobs are place holders for the real scientific code, and are described here.
 On receipt of the “startIntegration” event, the Base DMCS submits 22 replicator jobs, one for each raft, and a single job for the wavefront sensors.
 The replicator jobs are described here.

-**Notes**: Both the replicator jobs and worker jobs are submitted to their respective master nodes, and have no mechanism for monitoring their progress.
+**Notes**: Both the replicator jobs and worker jobs are submitted to their respective central managers, and have no mechanism for monitoring their progress.
 In data challenges, work was submitted via HTCondor’s DAGman, which provided a mechanism for resubmitting jobs that failed automatically for a configured number of times.
 Furthermore, it provided a resubmission DAG for jobs that completed failed after that set number of times.
 HTCondor itself does not resubmit failed jobs automatically;  it will, however resubmit a job if a HTCondor job slot in which it was running has an error of some kind.
 None of this is desired behavior.
 We need to monitor job progress, success and failure.
 Resubmitting a job on failure of software or hardware to run given the time constraints is not feasible.
 Using DAGman to submit files would require us to keep track of the resubmit files, which seems like overkill.
 We need a mechanism that logs success and the reason for failure so that we can take appropriate action.

-Replicator Master Node
+Replicator Central Manager
-^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^

-The HTCondor master node for the Replicator pool is configured on lsst-rep.   This system acts as the HTCondor master for two VMs, lsst-rep1 and lsst-rep2, which are configured with 2 CPUs and 4 gig of memory each.
+The HTCondor Central Manager for the Replicator pool is configured on lsst-rep.   This system acts as the HTCondor central manager for two VMs, lsst-rep1 and lsst-rep2, which are configured with 2 CPUs and 4 gig of memory each.
 HTCondor is configured on lsst-rep1 and lsst-rep2 to have 11 job slots.

-This master node accepts job submissions from lsst-base, and runs those jobs on lsst-rep1 and lsst-rep2.
+This central manager node accepts job submissions from lsst-base, and runs those jobs on lsst-rep1 and lsst-rep2.

 Replicator Execution Node
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-A replicator node is part of the HTCondor pool, which is controlled by the HTCondor master.
-Each node accepts replicator Jobs scheduled by the HTCondor master.
+A replicator node is part of the HTCondor pool, which is controlled by the central manager.
+Each node accepts replicator Jobs scheduled by the central manager.
 There are 22 worker nodes, one for each raft (including wavefront).

 **Notes**:  Due to limitations capacity at the time the simulator was written, this was simulated across 2 VMs.
 Each VM was configured with 2 CPUs, and 4 gig of memory.
 HTCondor will ordinarily make the number of slots for jobs equal to the number of CPUs, but we overrode this to configure 11 slots per for each VM.
-We noted varying startup times from the time the job was submitted to the HTCondor master.
+We noted varying startup times from the time the job was submitted to the central manager.
 The pool was configured to retain ownership of the slot, which increased the speed at which jobs were matched to slots.
 In general, the start up was very quick, but there were times when we noted start up times of between 15 and 30 seconds.
 It was difficult to determine why exactly this occurred, but given the limited capacity of the VMs themselves, we believe this is a contributing factor.

 Replicator Node Process
 ^^^^^^^^^^^^^^^^^^^^^^^